Complex Regional Pain Syndrome – Symptoms, Treatment & Clinical Trials

 Complex Regional Pain Syndrome - Symptoms, Treatment & Clinical Trials

-Complex regional pain syndrome (CRPS) is a devastating, multifactorial, painful condition that may develop in a limb following injury, trauma or surgery.
-The incidence rate is typically low, although it depends heavily on the type and location of injury or surgery.
+Complex regional pain syndrome (CRPS) is a devastating, painful condition that may develop in a limb following injury, trauma or surgery.
+It affects around 5,000 Australians each year.
+The risk of developing CRPS depends on the type and location of injury or surgery, with some injuries carrying a higher risk.

 Diagnosis & Symptoms

-Diagnosis of CRPS is based on patient history and symptom presentation according to the Budapest Criteria approved by the International Association for the Study of Pain (IASP).
-The diagnostic criteria require a patient to have continuing pain and a combination of signs and categories of symptoms:
+Diagnosis of CRPS is based on medical history and symptoms according to the Budapest Criteria approved by the International Association for the Study of Pain (IASP).
+According to this diagnostic criteria, a person must have continuing pain and a combination of signs and symptoms from the following categories:

-1. Sensory – i.e. allodynia (pain from non-painful stimuli) and/or hyperaesthesia (increased sensitivity to stimuli that aren’t normally so noticeable);
+1. Sensory: Such as allodynia (pain from non-painful triggers), and hyperaesthesia (increased sensitivity to things that aren’t normally so noticeable).

-2. Vasomotor – i.e. changes in skin temperature and/or colour;
+2. Vasomotor: Includes changes in skin temperature and skin colour.

-5. Trophic – i.e. changes in skin texture and/or hair and/or nail growth.
+5. Trophic: Includes changes in skin texture, hair, or nail growth.

 What Causes CRPS?